gulhameed361/TRF-Solver/README.md

 - Scroll to the indicated section (at the end: line 269 and onwards) and add your grey box optimisation code.

 # Instructions for Generating Results
 The instructions are given under each release.
-Refer to the release notes of TRF-Solver v1.0.0 to reproduce results for the manuscript: https://doi.org/10.48550/arXiv.2509.01651.
+- Refer to the release notes of TRF-Solver v0.0.0 to reproduce results for the manuscript: https://doi.org/10.48550/arXiv.2509.01651.
+- Refer to the release notes of TRF-Solver v0.0.1 to reproduce results for the manuscript: -----.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
 Thanks for using the TRF Solver — enjoy optimising!